Ada-Developers-Academy/independent-ai-topics/working-with-openai/open-ai-api-in-projects.md

     ]
 )

 Remember that the chat completions endpoint returns a completion object.
-If we pause here a second and recall what that object looks like, this particular call's response may look something like this:
+Let's pause here and recall what that object looks like:

 ```JSON
 {